 Post 16 Applications

-The 6th form takes candidates has its own admission policy which can be accessed below.
+The 6th form has its own admission policy which can be accessed below.
 Applications are welcome from within the Academy and from external candidates.

-Before applying, you should also read our Sixth Form Prospectus which can be accessed below.
+Before applying, you should also read our Sixth Form Prospectus and Course Guide which can be accessed below.
 You should also visit the 6th Form page and read the documents available there.

-Parents are strongly advised to read the policy and prospectus in full but the following is a brief summary of entry requirements.
+Parents are strongly advised to read the policy and prospectus in full.

 Sixth Form Entry Requirements 2016/17